sematext/docs/docs/experience/memory-usage.md

 />

 ## Use Cases
-There are many use cases where having the view of the browser memory usage can be crucial to identify and fix problems related as soon as possible.
+There are many use cases where having insight into the browser's memory usage can be crucial to identify and fix problems as soon as possible.
 Those include:

  * Identifying places in your application resulting in high memory usage
  * A/B testing of memory usage between different application versions